Bernard-A/IoTRoam-Tutorial/ApplicationServer-Setup.md

 ## Pointer Section

-In the event of one using As that is not Chirpstack, please make sure that you [] .
+In the event of one using As that is not Chirpstack, please make sure that you have verified your set up as per the [Post-Sanity] checks.
 Once verified, Next section to follow : [DNS-Setup]

 If you are using Chirpstack NS and AS, Next section to follow : [DNS-Setup]